karunambika-08/nodejs/README.md

+# Node JS
+ 1. JS runtime Environment,
+ 2. Single threaded.
+ 3. It uses event loop to achieve concurrent running of the process

 # Event Loop

 The **event loop** is like a queue manager.
 It decides *when callbacks run* — whether they come from timers, promises, I/O, or other sources.